 | Try to eat | Some foods from this group will be eaten every

-People differ in the amount of calories they require each day and that is what affects the amount of food, in total, that individuals should eat.
-However much people need, the proportions of food from the different groups should remain the same.
+People differ in the number of calories they require each day, and that is what affects the amount of food, in total, that individuals should eat.
+However, much as people need, the proportions of food from the different groups should remain the same.

 The factors that affect people's daily energy requirements are: